 Your child's SAS is a helpful indicator of their progress, as it is the same scoring system used in the real exam.
 Keeping an eye on how it develops will give you insights into how quickly they are improving, as well as highlighting subtopics that need more practice.

-With Atom, you can set your child 11+ practice papers that replicate real exams used by grammar schools across the UK.
-All tests are automatically-marked and you'll get instant results, including:
+With Atom Home, you can set your child 11 plus test papers that replicate real exams used by grammar schools across the UK.
+Atom's online mock tests are automatically-marked, giving you instant data on your child's progress.
+This includes:

 Your child's standardised age score